vytautas-fin/rfm-customer-segmentation/README.md

 - **Strategy**: Nurture these customers to increase their monetary value.
   - **Upsell & Cross-sell**: Recommend higher-value products or complementary items based on their purchase history.
   - **Engage with Promotions**: Offer targeted discounts or bundle deals to encourage larger purchases.

+**The At-Risk Segments: "Customers Needing Attention" & "At Risk"**
+- **Insight**: These segments include customers who used to be frequent, high-value shoppers but have not purchased recently.
+Combined, they represent over **$585k in potential sales** that could be lost if they are not re-engaged.

+- **Strategy**: Launch proactive reactivation campaigns before they are lost for good.
+Send personalized "We miss you!" emails with special offers and use surveys to gather feedback on their inactivity.

 **The Lost Customers**
 - **Insight**: The "Lost" segment is the largest by customer count (**~22% of the customer base - 932 customers**) but has the lowest frequency, and monetary value with longest recency.